-- entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.
+- Go to IRS.gov/Refunds. - The IRS can't issue refunds before mid-February 2021 for returns that claimed the EIC or the additional child tax credit (ACTC).
+This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.

 Making a tax payment.
 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to IRS.gov/Payments to make a payment using any of the following options.
+Go to IRS.gov/Payments for information on how to make a payment using any of the following options.

-- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online, by phone, or by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
 Contact your financial institution for availability, cost, and cut-off times.

 What if I can't pay now?
-Go to IRS.gov/Payments for more information about your options
+Go to IRS.gov/Payments for more information about your options.

-- Apply for an online payment agreement

-(IRS.gov/OPA) to meet your tax obligation

-in monthly installments if you can't pay

-your taxes in full today.
-Once you complete

-the online process, you will receive immediate notification of whether your agreement has been approved.

-- Use the Offer in Compromise Pre-Qualifier to see if you can settle your tax debt for less than the full amount you owe.
+- Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
+Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - Use the Offer in Compromise Pre-Qualifier to see if you can settle your tax debt for less than the full amount you owe.
 For more information on the Offer in Compromise program, go to IRS.gov/OIC.